Washington Week

-Washington Week—previously Washington Week in Review—is an American public affairs television program, which has aired on PBS and its predecessor, National Educational Television, since 1967.
-Unlike other panel discussion shows which encourage informal (sometimes vociferous) debates as a means of presentation, Washington Week consistently follows a path of civility and moderation.
-Its format is that of a roundtable featuring the show's moderator between two and four Washington-based journalists.
-The show has been moderated by Yamiche Alcindor since 2021.
+Washington Week, originally titled as Washington Week in Review and billed as Washington Week with the Atlantic since 2023, is an American public affairs television program, which has aired on PBS and its predecessor, National Educational Television, since 1967.
+The program is produced by WETA-TV in Washington, D.C.
+Since 2023, the program has been moderated by editor-in-chief of The Atlantic, Jeffrey Goldberg.
+Unlike other panel discussion shows, which encourage informal (sometimes vociferous) debates as a means of presentation, Washington Week consistently follows a path of civility and moderation.
+Its format is that of a roundtable featuring the show's moderator and two to four Washington-based journalists.